Andre-Filipe-Martins/eor-tde-recoils/comingsoonREADME.md

 # MSc Thesis — Recoiling SMBHs and Off-Nuclear TDEs in the EoR

 ## Objective
-Model the contribution of recoiling massive black holes and their off-nuclear tidal disruption events (TDEs) to ionizing budgets during the Epoch of Reionization (z ~ 6–12).
+Model the contribution of recoiling supermassive black holes and their off-nuclear tidal disruption events (TDEs) to ionizing-energy budgets during the Epoch of Reionization (EoR; z ≈ 6–12).

 ## My work
-I used available litterature to:
-- Monte Carlo population synthesis across redshift snapshots
-- Galaxy stellar mass function calibration and merger-rate prescriptions
+Using published literature and simulation-based prescriptions, I:
+- Constructed a population model for merger hosts and recoiling central black holes
-- Kick/escape dynamics in composite galaxy potentials
+- Simulated recoil trajectories in composite galaxy potentials and determined activity time windows
-- TDE rate modeling with time-dependent depletion and spatial segmentation
+- Modeled TDE rates with time-dependent depletion and converted disruptions to ionizing energy output
+- Compared the predicted ionizing-energy contribution to an EoR energy requirement estimate

+### Methodological contributions
+- Implemented a recoil-speed assignment strategy that maximizes off-nuclear TDE activity while remaining independent of spin assumptions
+- Improved runtime substantially by running a representative subset of black holes and rescaling results to the full population, with minimal impact on summary statistics

 ## Status
 Work in progress.
 Code and results will be added after the research is concluded and/or when it is suitable to release.

 ## Planned structure
-- `src/`: simulation codes
+- `src/`: simulation code
-- `notebooks/`: analysis notebooks
 - `figures/`: publication-ready plots
-- `docs/`: thesis-related notes or derivations